chainguard-dev/malcontent/README.md

 * [pkgconf](http://pkgconf.org/) - required by Go to find C dependencies, included in many UNIX distributions
 * [libssl-dev](https://packages.debian.org/buster/libssl-dev) package

-To install yara-x, first install Rust and then run `make install-yara-x` which will clone the yara-x repository and install yara-x's dependenicies and its C API.
+To install yara-x, first install Rust and then run `make install-yara-x` which will clone the yara-x repository and install yara-x's dependencies and its C API.

 ### Building locally in Debian/Ubuntu